 The space of tensors on a vector space $\ste$ having curvature tensor symmetries can be decomposed into irreducibles with respect to the action of a subgroup of $GL(\ste)$.
 The decomposition with respect to an orthogonal group yields the usual conformal Weyl tensor, the traceless Ricci curvature, and the scalar curvature.
 The analogous decomposition with respect to the linear symplectic group yields only two irreducibles, one, $\weylmod(\std, \Om) = \{\al_{ijkl} \in \tensor^{4}\std: \al_{[ij]kl} = \al_{ijkl}, \al_{ij[kl]} = 0, \al_{[ijk]l} = 0, \al_{pij}\,^{p} = 0\}$, comprising completely trace-free tensors with the symmetries of a symplectic curvature tensor, and one isomorphic to $S^{2}(\std)$, corresponding to the Ricci curvature.
 The part of $R_{ijkl}$ that vanishes when contracted with $\Om^{ij}$ on any pair of indices is the \textit{symplectic Weyl tensor}

 Particularly in the case $2n = 2$, an important role is played by the \textit{curvature one-form} $\rf_{i} = \rf(\nabla)_{i} = 2\nabla^{p}R_{ip}$ of $\nabla \in \symcon(M, \Om)$.
 Absent some auxiliary metric structure, there is no reasonable analogue for symplectic connections of the scalar curvature of a metric, but the symplectic dual of the curvature one-form is a reasonable analogue of the Hamiltonian vector field generated by the scalar curvature of a Kähler metric.
 An almost complex structure $J_{i}\,^{j}$ is \textit{compatible} with $\Om_{ij}$ if $g_{ij} = -J_{i}\,^{p}\Om_{pj} = -J_{ij}$ is symmetric and positive definite.
+In this case the Riemannian volume element $d\vol_{g}$ equals $\Omk{n}$.
 The triple $(g, J, \Om)$ is \textit{Kähler} if $J$ is moreover integrable; to specify it, it suffices to specify any two of $g$, $J$, and $\Om$.